 If you are going on a one-way trip (emigrating, or returning to your original country of residence after residing in the UK), all cover will cease 48 hours after you arrive at your final destination.

 If you intend to return to your home in the UK, cover will continue, as long as you want, subject to the total duration limit of 18 months on Navigator Long Stay policies.
 Travelling on a one-way ticket is not, in itself, an exclusion, but duration of cover depends on your future resident status.

 Can non-UK residents buy a policy?

-No. You must permanently reside in the United Kingdom, Channel Islands or Isle of Man and be registered with a medical practitioner in your home country.
+BACKPACKER, STANDARD LONGSTAY, STANDARD, PLUS, MOTORCYCLE SILVER and MOTORCYCLE GOLD policies are only available to UK residents You must permanently reside in the United Kingdom, Channel Islands or Isle of Man and be registered with a medical practitioner in your home country to purchase these policies.

 Can I pay extra to cover valuables, like a camcorder?

 There is an Option for “Gadget Insurance” top-up, but this only applies to our GOLD policies (but not MOTORCYCLE GOLD).
 This option is only for trips up to a maximum of 90 days and offers enhanced cover for either 3 or 5 gadgets with significantly increased limits.
 Conditions apply.

 On SILVER & GOLD policies the nominated emergency service is provided by Global Response Limited.
 If you or a member of your party are hospitalised during your trip, require medical treatment that will cost more than £250 (or its equivalent in local currency) or need to travel home differently to your original plans, please notify Global Response Limited as soon as possible on +44 (0) 2920 468794.